J&K is changing fast, Bollywood promises to come back big | ExBulletin

 On April 17 of this year, film producer Shiv Sagar, grandson of legendary filmmaker Ramanand Sagar, called LG Manoj Sinha in Jammu and informed him about his upcoming series on Shri Mata Vaishno Devi.

-“The J&K government is working to create an enabling environment for filmmaking through the new film policy to once again bring back the golden age of bringing UT’s pristine beauty to the big screen.”
-J & K’s information department said. quoted the lieutenant governor as having told Sagar
+“The J&K government is working to create a conducive environment for filmmaking through the new film policy to bring UT’s golden age of pristine beauty to the big screen once again.”
+Said the information service of J&K. quoted the lieutenant governor as having told Sagar

-On April 12 of this year, Lieutenant Governor Manoj Sinha announced that Jammu and Kashmir would soon roll out a “new film policy” to attract filmmakers and bring the golden age of cinema back to the territory of Japan.
+On April 12 this year, Lieutenant Governor Manoj Sinha announced that Jammu and Kashmir would soon roll out a “new film policy” to attract filmmakers and bring the golden age of cinema back to Japanese territory.
 Union.

-While addressing a two-day conference on “Harnessing the tourism potential of Kashmir – another day in paradise” – organized by the Union Ministry of Tourism in Srinagar, Sinha said that various sites Kashmiri tourism were the favorite destinations of the Bombay-based film. industry in the 60s and 70s.
+At a two-day conference on “Harnessing the Tourism Potential of Kashmir – Another Day in Heaven” – hosted by the Union Ministry of Tourism in Srinagar, Sinha said that various tourist spots in Kashmir are the favorite destinations. from the Bombay-based film. industry in the 60s and 70s.

-“Within the next week or ten, the UT administration of Jammu and Kashmir will come up with a new film policy to bring Kashmir’s golden age back to the big screen,” Sinha said, adding that the questions discussed at the conference would serve as a roadmap to achieve this.
+“In the next week or ten, the UT administration of Jammu and Kashmir will come up with a new film policy to bring Kashmir’s golden age back to the big screen,” Sinha said, adding that the issues discussed during the conference would serve as a roadmap to achieve this.

-Union Minister of State for Tourism and Culture Prahlad Singh Patel said in his remarks that Kashmir saw an increase in tourist arrivals after Article 370 was revoked in August 2019 “The way tourist arrivals started in Srinagar, there is a need to improve infrastructure in unexplored places and places of historical significance,” he said.
+Union Minister of State for Tourism and Culture Prahlad Singh Patel said in his remarks that Kashmir has seen an increase in tourist arrivals following the revocation of Article 370 in August 2019 and of places of historical significance, ”he said.

 The government’s efforts make it clear that Bollywood is ready to return to the valley.
-Perhaps the onset of the second wave of COVID-19 may delay the rebirth of Bollywood and J&K ties but the ball has started to roll and as soon as the Covid curve flattens, Valley could be buzzing with tourists. and filmmakers.
+Perhaps the onset of the second wave of COVID-19 could delay the rebirth of Bollywood and J&K ties, but the ball has started to roll and as soon as the Covid curve flattens, Valley could be buzzing with tourists. and filmmakers.

+LOS ANGELES, CA / ACCESSWIRE / Jun 24, 2020, / Compare-autoinsurance.Org has launched a new blog post that outlines the main benefits of comparing multiple auto insurance quotes.
+For more information and free online quotes, please visit https://compare-autoinsurance.Org/the-advantages-of-comparing-prices-with-car-insurance-quotes-online/ Modern society has many technological advantages.
+An important advantage is the speed at which information is sent and received.
+With the help of the Internet, the shopping habits of many people have changed dramatically.
+The auto insurance industry has not been immune to these changes.
+On the Internet, drivers can compare insurance prices and find out which vendors have the best deals.
+View Photos The advantages of comparing auto insurance quotes online are as follows: Online quotes can be obtained from anywhere and anytime.
+Unlike physical insurance agencies, websites do not have a specific schedule and are available at all times.
+Drivers with busy work schedules can compare quotes from anywhere at any time, even at midnight.
+Multiple choice.
+Almost all insurers, whether they are well-known brands or just local insurers, have an online presence.
+Online quotes will allow policyholders to discover several insurance companies and check their prices.
+Drivers are no longer required to obtain quotes from a few well-known insurance companies.
+Additionally, local and regional insurers may offer lower insurance rates for the same services.
+Accurate insurance estimates.
+Online quotes can only be accurate if customers provide accurate and real information about their car models and driving history.
+Lying about past driving incidents can lower price estimates, but there’s no point in dealing with an insurance company.
+Usually, insurance companies research a potential client before granting them coverage.
+Online quotes can be sorted easily.
+While drivers are advised not to choose a policy based on price alone, drivers can easily sort quotes by insurance price.
+Using brokerage websites will allow drivers to get quotes from multiple insurers, making comparison faster and easier.
+For more information, money saving tips and free auto insurance quotes, visit https://compare-autoinsurance.Org/ Compare-autoinsurance.Org is an online life insurance quote provider , housing, health and automobile.
+This website is unique in that it is not limited to just one type of insurance provider, but offers customers the best deals from many insurers online.
+In this way, customers have access to the offers of several carriers in one place: this website.
+On this site, customers have access to quotes for insurance plans from various agencies, such as local or national agencies, branded insurance companies, etc. “Online quotes can easily help drivers get better auto insurance deals.
+All they have to do is fill out an online form with accurate, real information and then compare prices,” said Russell Rabichev, Marketing Director of Internet Marketing Company CONTACT: Company Name: Internet Marketing Company Contact Person Name: Gurgu CP Phone Number: (818) 359-3898 Email: [email protected]: https: // compare-autoinsurance.Org/ SOURCE: Compare-autoinsurance.Org See source version at accesswire.Com:https://www.Accesswire.Com/595055/What-Are-The-Main-Benefits-Of-Comparing-Car- Insurance-Quotes-Online See photos

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online